DarianNwankwo/RxStore/README.md

 ## Why RxStore?
 RxStore follows the [Chord](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1180543) protocol to the best of our abilities to ensure that information can be found efficiently and it is capable of handling node joins and departures (failures).

+## User Capabilities
+RxStore allows for prescription management across patients, doctors, and pharmacists.
+Patients have full read access to their prescription data but are unable to change any of their prescription information.
+Doctors have read access to their patients' data but cannot change patient information except for adding new prescriptions.
+Pharmacists only have read access to patient information and limited write access to prescriptions filled at the pharmacist's respective pharmacy.
+Pharmacists only have write access when it pertains to updating when and how prescriptions have been filled.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.